Meet the Team

-Sarah shares the role of Sight Support Adviser with Aileen, and works on a Monday and Tuesday.
-As well as being the first point of contact for all those visiting and calling in to the office on a daily basis, Sarah and Eileen also provide support for other members of the team.
+Sarah shares the role of Sight Support Adviser with Krystyna, and works on a Monday and Tuesday.
+As well as being the first point of contact for all those visiting and calling in to the office on a daily basis, Sarah and Krystyna also provide support for other members of the team.

 Eye Clinic Liaison Officer

 Jackie is based at Westmorland General Hospital in the Macular Clinic and the Eye Clinic where she provides advice to patients and assist them to get help from Sight Advice South Lakes and other sight loss organisations.